-Unfortunately, some Windows 10 users experience an issue that renders the dedicated numeric keypads on their computer keyboard unusable.
+Unfortunately, some Windows users experience an issue that makes the dedicated numeric keypads unusable on their computer keyboard.

 The most probable reasons you are experiencing this issue are an OFF number pad, outdated or corrupt drivers, a corrupt user profile, or turned ON mouse keys.
 We strongly recommend updating Windows regularly to prevent problems with the drivers.

 Fix: Keyboard Number Pad Not Working on Windows